ando76/CSS-Guidelines/README.md

 The `$` prefixing the name of the section allows us to run a find ([Cmd|Ctrl]+F) for `$[SECTION-NAME]` and **limit our search scope to section titles only**.

-If you are working in one large stylesheet, you leave five (5) carriage returns between each section, thus:
+Within a stylesheet leave three (3) carriage returns between each section, thus:

     /*------------------------------------*\